Azure-Samples/java-on-azure-examples/containers/aca/create-environment/README.md

 ## Create an environment

-Setup environment variable for the Azure Container Apps environment using the command line below:
+Setup the environment variables for the Azure Container Apps environment and its region using the command lines below:

 <!-- workflow.skip() -->
 ```shell